 Anyway, there’s one other type of Bristlenose pleco from the Ancistrus genus that stays relatively small in its adult years.

-The Starlight Bristlenose pleco, also recognized as Ancistrus dolichopterus or L183, is an exotic-looking suckerfish that has a maximum size of 4.5 inches.
+Also recognized as Ancistrus dolichopterus or L183, is an exotic-looking suckerfish the bristlenose pleco size is up to 4.5 inches.

-The minimum tank size for a single Starlight Bristlenose pleco is a 20-gallon tank, but 30 or 40-gallon Breeder tanks are preferred since they have the same bottom footprint.
+A single Starlight Bristlenose pleco tank size is around 20-gallon tank, but 30 or 40-gallon Breeder tanks are preferred since they have the same bottom footprint.

 Anyhow, aside from looking super cool, this fish is also fairly expensive and can be sold for up to 40 dollars in some online fish stores.